Spectacular views unfold from this 209m-high smoked-glass-and-steel office block, built in 1973. (Bonus: it's about the only spot in the...

-Beneath Tour Montparnasse, this huge, laser-lit venue, fittingly called l’enfer (hell) in a previous life, is up there among Paris’...
+Beneath Tour Montparnasse, this 1500-capacity, laser-lit venue – fittingly called l’enfer (hell) in a previous life and sharing space...

 La Cabane à Huîtres